-At least 30 days prior to submitting a Final Application, OHFA will require a Pre-Application package submitted via the FTS.
-Applicants will not be allowed to submit a Final Application unless a Pre-Application has been approved by OHFA staff.
-The Pre-Application package will be available on the OHFA website by the date indicated in the Program Calendar and includes the following components:
+OHFA will require an Experience and Capacity package submitted via the FTS.
+Applicants will not be allowed to submit an application unless Experience and Capacity has been approved by OHFA staff.
+The Experience and Capacity package will be available on the OHFA website, due by the date indicated in the Program Calendar